 Intravenous (IV) therapy is the quickest and most effective way to administer medicine or fluids to an ill infant.
 Because of this reason, it is commonly used in pediatric therapy.
 Undeniably, IV insertion among infants and children is one of the most daunting tasks for nurses.
 For pediatric patients, we could say it is also one of the most traumatic experiences.

 Although nurses want to make this experience as smooth and pain-free as possible, young patients stress out just the mere sight of IV needles and people wearing white uniforms.
-Plus a child’s limited understanding and development pose extra challenge to the IV therapist or nurse.
+Plus a child’s limited understanding and development pose an extra challenge to the IV therapist or nurse.
 Fragile veins and edematous tissues further add challenge to pediatric IV insertion.
 Despite the difficulties, IV therapy is used because of the following reasons:

 - Maintenance of fluid and electrolyte balance